Periscopes to the Past

 Periscopes to the Past is a project to create a permanent artistic history trail around the wildflower gardens of Grange Pavilion to showcase Grangetown’s rich and diverse history.

-The project will be organised and run by Grangetown Art Trail, www.instagram.com/artgrangetown, a community project led by residents, Charlotte Brown (historian) and Chris House (artist).
+The project has been organised by Grangetown Art Trail, www.instagram.com/artgrangetown, a community project led by residents, Charlotte Brown (historian) and Chris House (artist).
 The G.A.T have run a number of successful projects locally including the Grangetown Zoo (March 2020) and the Grangetown in Lockdown exhibition (October 2020).
-They will work in partnership with the Grange Pavilion, who will host the completed periscopes in their grounds.
+They worked in partnership with the Grange Pavilion, who will host the completed periscopes in their grounds.

 Contact Grangetown Art Trail and Zoo via: